 The headphones just made it seem like there was a lot of low frequencies, even though there wasn’t.

-I recommend grabbing a pair of Audio-Technica ATHM50X Headphones for mixing (link here).
+I recommend grabbing a pair of Audio-Technica ATHM50X Headphones for mixing (on Amazon).
 They’re noise canceling studio headphones that are great for mixing and mastering tracks.

 Emphasis on “noise-canceling” because you don’t want the acoustics of the room affecting your listening ability.